RickBarretto/proto.c/error_handling/optional/readme.md

 An example of usage: imagine you have an array and you want to search for a generic element.
-This element may or not may exist, and also, sometimes this element may be a NULL, and it is considered a valid value.
+This element may or not may exist, and also, sometimes this element may be a `NULL`, and it is considered a valid value.

-In this case, you can't return NULL when not found, instead of that, you should return an Optional type.
+In this case, you can't return `NULL` when not found, instead of that, you should return an Optional type.

 Let's see that in practice: